Comme des Garçons (Like the Boys): Composition

 "Comme des Garçons (Like the Boys)" is a "pulsating" and "couture-wielding" disco, dance, funk, house, electro house and synth-pop track which features lo-fi production, influences of Eurodance, "fat" bass, "bouncy" synths, a "glitzy" beat and a tempo of 119 beats per minute.
 Lyrically, it is a "chill celebration of true confidence" and criticizes the social expectation "how people, regardless of gender, are often expected to only express confidence in conventionally masculine ways".

 The production of the remix, handled by Brazilian DJ Brabo, is "infectious" and features a "club-ready" beat and "experimental" synths, as well as a bridge from Vittar.

+Critical reception

+Uproxx placed "Comme des Garçons (Like the Boys)" at number 36 on its list of 50 best songs of 2020, writing that on the song "[Sawayama] flexes her pop star reflexes on this massive house cut, which will live on well past 2020."
+Consequence named it the 37th best song of the year and praised the lyrical content.

 Music video

 On 26 February 2020, the music video for "Comme des Garçons" premiered on YouTube.
 Directed by Eddie Whelan, the video is "90s-inspired" and shows the singer "dressed in stereotypically male clothing [...] being scanned and examined in a space-age lab, before transforming into a high fashion look and being literally propped up by throngs of men surrounding her in a multicolored landscape".
 Sawayama explained the idea behind it, stating, "We wanted to make a music video that’s got humour, movement and is essentially a fashion film that combined the visual worlds of Hype Williams, Hiroyuki Nakano, and Boris Vallejo".